Large Geometry Ion Micro Probe Facility

 SHRIMP age data constrains the ages of the earliest mega-fossils and stromatolites. - Ore Deposit Geochronology and Exploration

-Research into ore localisation, ore sources, and ore remobilisation by UWA Centre for Exploration Targeting academics, as well as ore deposit exploration by Australian and international mining companies relies on the Curtin SHRIMP for geochronology. - Plate Tectonics Reconstruction and Crustal Evolution
+Research into ore localisation, sources, and remobilisation, as well as ore deposit exploration by Australian and international mining companies relies on the Curtin SHRIMP for geochronology. - Plate Tectonics Reconstruction and Crustal Evolution

 Accurate SHRIMP age data on intrusive dikes swarms, gigantic flood basalt provinces and granite intrusion is essential for plate tectonic models of super continent formation and subduction related fold belts. - Extra-terrestrial Geochronology and Geochemistry